dart-lang/language/accepted/future-releases/enhanced-enums/feature-specification.md

 - **Declared members**: For each member declaration of the `enum` declaration *E*, the same member is added to the class *C*.
 This includes constructors (which must be `const` generative or non-`const` factory constructors.)

-- **Default constructor**: If no generative constructors were declared, and also no unnamed factory constructor was declared, a default generative constructor is added:
+- **Default constructor**: If no generative constructors were declared, and also no factory constructor with name *N* was declared, a default generative constructor is added:

   ```dart